Most Popular Areas to Live for Foreigners in Japan

 The overwhelming majority are Chinese.
 The relatively new Chinatown in the city of Kawaguchi offers a more authentic encounter with Chinese culture and cuisine than the touristy Yokohama Chinatown.

-Now boasting the 3rd highest concentrated foreign population after Tokyo’s Shinjuku and Edogawa wards, Kawaguchi is currently experiencing somewhat of an international boom.
+Now boasting the third highest concentration of foreigners after Tokyo’s Shinjuku and Edogawa wards, Kawaguchi is experiencing an international boom.

-Similar to Kanagawa, this is further bolstered by the proximity and ease of access to Tokyo, allowing workers to commute into Tokyo while avoiding the exorbitant cost of living in Tokyo.
+Similar to Kanagawa, this is further bolstered by the proximity and ease of access to Tokyo, which allows workers to commute into Tokyo while avoiding the exorbitant cost of living there.

 Which Area Will You Choose?

-As we can see, many of Japan’s major metropolises, like Tokyo, Kanagawa, Saitama, Osaka, and Aichi, rapidly gain an international flair as their expat populations steadily increase.
+As we can see, many of Japan’s major metropolises, like Tokyo, Osaka, Nagoya, etc., rapidly gain an international flair as their expat populations steadily increase.

-With immigration eased by the introduction of “Specified Skilled Visas” to help bolster the declining population, the globalization of Japan is a trend that will surely continue.
+With immigration eased by the introduction of “Specified Skilled Visas” to help bolster the declining population, Japan’s globalization trend will surely continue.

 Check out our guide for choosing the right neighborhood in Japan.